Grummfy/MapMyData/README.md

-The purpos of this library is to help the change between on system of data to another.
-Whatever this data are (array, object, ...)
+The purpose of this library is to help the change between on system of data to another.
+Whatever this data are (array, object, ...).
+It's a basic library that can help to build A MDM (Master Data Management) or just convert data from an API.

+You can map data from :
+* 1 entity to 1 other entity
+* 1 entity to n other entities
+*
+All of this with or without transformations.

 [![Build Status](https://travis-ci.org/Grummfy/MapMyData.png?branch=master)](https://travis-ci.org/Grummfy/MapMyData)
 # Map my data
-The purpose of this project is to map data.

 	1. 1 to 1
 	+-------------+                     +-------------+